sergeyklay/pcloud-console-client/README.md

 pCloud Console Client was forked from
-[the project](https://github.com/pcloudcom/console-client) initially written by pCloud Ltd. to breathe new life into it and set a more dynamic pace of development.
+[the project](https://github.com/pcloudcom/console-client) initially written by pCloud Ltd to breathe new life into it and set a more dynamic pace of development.
 If you'd like to contribute to pCloud Console Client you're most welcome!